Updated October 17, 2023

-In the year 2003, Standard & Poor’s had started assigning recovery rating.
-They use a rating scale instead of letters to express an opinion about the percentage of principal and unpaid accrued interest which investors can expect to receive in the case of default.
+In the year 2003, Standard & Poor’s started assigning recovery ratings.
+They use a rating scale instead of letters to express an opinion about the percentage of the principal and unpaid accrued interest, which investors can expect to receive in the case of default.

 This Recovery opinion is based on different factors like:-

-- The rights that investors and/or creditors may have to specific assets
+- The rights that investors and creditors may have to specific assets

 - The result of formal bankruptcy proceedings or informal out-of-court restructuring.